FLCL: Soundtracks

-Six pieces of theme music are used for the episodes; five opening themes and one closing theme, all by Japanese rock band The Pillows.
+Six tracks of theme music are used for the episodes; five insert songs and one closing theme, all by Japanese rock band the Pillows.
 The battle themes are "Advice", "Little Busters" and "I Think I Can"; the opening themes are: "One Life", used in episode one, "Instant Music" in episodes two and three, "Happy Bivouac" in episode four, "Runners High", in episode five, and "Carnival" in episode six.
-The closing theme of each episode is "Ride on Shooting Star", used during ending sequences in which appears Yukiko Motoya and a Vespa.
+The closing theme of each episode is "Ride on Shooting Star", the series' main theme song, used during ending sequences in which appears Yukiko Motoya and a Vespa.

-Geneon Entertainment has released three original soundtracks encompassing the songs by The Pillows, and the score by composer Shinkichi Mitsumune.
+Geneon Entertainment has released three original soundtracks encompassing the songs by the Pillows, and the score by composer Shinkichi Mitsumune.
 The first soundtrack, titled FLCL No.1: Addict (フリクリNo.1 アディクト), contains tracks featured in the first three episodes of FLCL.
-The soundtrack was released on October 4, 2000 in Japan and January 20, 2004 in the US.
+The soundtrack was released on October 4, 2000, in Japan and January 20, 2004, in the US.
 The second soundtrack, titled FLCL No.2: King of Pirates (フリクリNo.2 海賊王, Furi Kuri No.2 Kaizoku-ō), contains tracks featured in the last three episodes of FLCL.
-The soundtrack was released on July 25, 2001 Japan and September 7, 2004 in the US.
+The soundtrack was released on July 25, 2001, in Japan and September 7, 2004, in the US.
 This volume features several audio dramas, with the cast of FLCL playing the various parts.
 Due to the dramas included, this album acts as a sequel of sorts to the anime.
-The third soundtrack, titled FLCL No.3 (フリクリNo.3), is a compilation of the first two soundtracks, featuring only music by The Pillows.
-The released on June 8, 2005 and June 7, 2005 in the US.
+The third soundtrack, titled FLCL No.3 (フリクリNo.3), is a compilation of the first two soundtracks, featuring only music by the Pillows.
+The released on June 8, 2005, and June 7, 2005, in the US.
 Unlike the previous two soundtracks, the songs are the original vocal versions from the band's LPs.
 A fourth album title FooL on CooL generation (フールオンクールジェネレーション) was released in September 2018 with music used in Progressive and Alternative.